-What's New for Room Selection 2015
+What's New for Room Selection 2016

 Current first-year residents (rising sophomores) who are new to the Room Selection process should also be sure to read the Information for First-Year Students page.

-3. Greek residents are eligible to partipate in Room Selection.
+5. Greek residents are eligible to participate in Room Selection.

-Greek Housing residents are also still welcome and eligible to continue to live in their Greek house for the 2015-2016 academic and will be asked to confirm their Greek housing assignment through a separate application process (outside of the Room Selection application).
+Greek Housing residents are also still welcome and eligible to continue to live in their Greek house for the 2016-2017 academic year and will be asked to confirm their Greek housing assignment through a separate application process (outside of the Room Selection application).

 Carnegie Mellon University strives to make on-campus housing a safe, inclusive, and welcoming space for all students.
 The Gender Inclusive Housing (GIH) option allows students to live in the same room with any other student regardless of sex, biological gender, gender identity, gender expression, and sexual orientation.
 GIH is a voluntary option and is open to any student, but specifically designed for students who are LGBTQ, non-binary, those exploring gender identity, and allies.
 GIH is available for upperclass students who are eligible to live in campus housing as well as incoming first year students.
 For 2016-2017, this Gender Inclusive Housing community will reside in Morewood Gardens.
 Apply via the Bridge by February 7.